-After being sold to advertisers, audience members ‘work’ (without being paid), according to Smythe.
+Smythe views the audience as sold to advertisers and made to “work” for them, unpaid.
 Their principal work is to create demand for advertised goods through consumption.
-By ‘working’ as an audience they learn to spend their income on buying goods.

-Sometimes, it is to buy any of the class of goods (e.g., an aircraft manufacturer is selling air transport in general, or the dairy industry, all brands of milk) but most often it is a particular ‘brand’ of consumer goods (p.
-234).
+By “working” as audience members, they learn to spend their income on buying goods: “Sometimes, it is to buy any of the class of goods (e.g., an aircraft manufacturer is selling air transport in general, or the dairy industry, all brands of milk) but most often it is a particular ‘brand’ of consumer goods” (Durham and Kellner 2006, 234).

-In this pessimistic analysis, there is unity “between the apparently advertising and apparently non advertising content of commercial mass media” (in Durham & Kellner, 2006, p.
-241).
-Smythe views media content as simply the ‘free lunch’ the audience members are being offered to whet their appetite for commercials.
-It is aimed at keeping them attentive to what they see and in a good mood towards the advertiser’s messages.
-Television programming is therefore subordinated to the purpose of selling large, happy and attentive audiences to advertisers.
-Smythe further writes:

-Therefore, a program which is more arousing than the adjacent advertisements will not survive; it could survive the preliminary screening only because of faulty judgment on part of the media management and advertisers (p.
-242).
+In this critical analysis, there is unity “between the apparently advertising and apparently non-advertising content of commercial mass media” (Durham and Kellner 2006, 241).
+For Smythe, media content serves simply as the entrée that whets audience members’ appetite for commercials, making them attentive and receptive toward advertisers’ messages.
+TV programming is, therefore, subordinated to selling happy and attentive mass audiences to advertisers.
+Smythe furthermore argues: “Therefore, a program which is more arousing than the adjacent advertisements will not survive; it could survive the preliminary screening only because of faulty judgment on the part of the media management and advertisers” (Durham and Kellner 2006, 242).

-Smythe would probably consider the arguments often voiced by branded content agents such as the one quoted above, as reinforcing his theory.
-Indeed, in many ways his analysis, even though it was written at the end of the 1970s, accurately represents the typical mode of thinking of marketing professionals and executives at broadcasting bodies today.
-Moreover, parts of Smythe’s radical point of view have become almost obvious for media consumers today who are exposed, for example, to the rating charts on a daily basis and are often well aware of the commercial considerations behind the programming schedule.
-But at the same time, this concordance with reality is also the weakness of his case.
-His theory adopts the narrative that guides advertisers and broadcasters without considering other forces that work to balance it (such as regulation, creative workers and their unions, public critique or even consumers’ preferences and demands); more importantly, it represents a pessimistic view of commercial media without offering any alternative model.
+From Smythe’s perspective, the arguments often voiced by branded content agents, such as the one quoted above, serve to reinforce his theory.
+Indeed, his analysis, even though written at the end of the 1970s, in many ways accurately portrays the thinking typical of broadcasting marketing professionals and executives today.
+Elements of Smythe’s radical point of view have become almost obvious to media consumers today, who are, for example, exposed to ratings charts on a daily basis and are often well aware of the commercial considerations behind the programming schedule.
+At the same time, this concordance with reality is also the weakness of his case.
+His theory adopts a narrative that guides advertisers and broadcasters without considering other forces that work to counterbalance it, such as regulation, creative workers and their unions, public criticism, and even consumers’ preferences and demands.
+What is more, it is a pessimistic view of commercial media without offering any alternative model.

-It is exactly because advertisers perceive media content as nothing more than “peanuts given to the customers of the pub” (in Durham & Kellner, 2006, p.
-38), that it is even more important to present a normative model as to what should be the power balance between what audiences get from broadcasters and what broadcasters get from advertisers.
-While Smythe seems to describe a static situation, I see the answer to the question ‘What is the principal product of mass media?’ as a constant battle between content and advertising, audiences and advertisers.
-It is in this complicated, constantly changing arena, that a normative model of the role of the media is of particular significance.
-Moreover, a normative model can play a significant role in empowering those who are simply being sold to advertisers.
-It can potentially contribute to re-shaping these power relations, as empowered audience members can resist some practices and insist on ethical standards and transparency.
+It is precisely because advertisers perceive media content as nothing more than “peanuts given to the customers of the pub” (Durham and Kellner 2006, 38) that it is even more important to present a normative model of the optimal balance between what audiences receive from broadcasters and what broadcasters receive from advertisers.
+In contrast to Smythe’s depiction of a static situation, the question of what constitutes the principal product of mass media is better understood as a dynamic interplay between content and advertising, audiences and advertisers.
+It is in this complicated, constantly changing arena that a normative model of the role of the media is of particular importance.
+A normative model can significantly empower those who are being sold to advertisers and help reshape these power relations.
+An empowered audience can resist certain practices and insist on ethical standards and transparency.

-Culture and Capital 3: The Rise and Fall of the Public Sphere
+Culture and Capital: The Rise and Fall of the Public Sphere